 A debt settlement attorney has experience in negotiating with creditors as well as credibility and ethos that debt settlement companies lack.
 He or she may be able to negotiate a more favorable settlement than you could achieve on your own.

-An attorney, like a bankruptcy lawyer in Tampa, FL from The Law Office of Michael A. Ziegler, P.L., can represent your interests in court if a creditor oversteps the bounds of the law in trying to collect from you or decides to file a lawsuit against you in an effort to compel you to pay what you owe.
+An attorney, like a bankruptcy lawyer, can represent your interests in court if a creditor oversteps the bounds of the law in trying to collect from you or decides to file a lawsuit against you in an effort to compel you to pay what you owe.

 Since debt settlement companies sometimes masquerade as law firms or hire lawyers as a front, it is crucial that you seek out and work with a reputable debt settlement attorney.
 Contact a law office to learn more about our credentials.